ivankukobko/rails-custom-attributes-demo/README.md

 ## How to check

+UPD: you definitely need to initialize some database (sqlite by default) to run and test the code!

 1. Run `docker compose --build` + `docker compose exec rails bash` to start app container and login into bash, then run test or whatever you need
 2. Run `docker compose run rails bash` to log into bash only